SerpentBit/ovl/English/ovl/Vision/Constructer (__init__).md

 specific needs.
 In that case we can create a function ourselves and follow a couple of simple rules:

-1.the name of the function must end with 'filter' or 'sort' depending if its a filter or sorter function respectively
+1. The name of the function must end with 'filter' or 'sort' depending if its a filter or sorter function respectively
-2. the first parameter of the filter function must be a contour_list (doesnt have to be called 'contour_list')
+2. The first parameter of the filter function must be a contour_list (doesnt have to be called 'contour_list')
-3. the filter function must return a filter function.
+3. The filter function must return a filter function.
-4. the function must contain the following code at its start:
+4. The function must contain the following code at its start:
 ```
     if type(<contour list parameter name>) is not list:
         <contour list parameter name> = [<contour list parameter name>]